Kouroshmoshrefi/Kouroshmoshrefi/README.md

 ### Hi there 👋
-- 🌱 I’m currently working on my Java skills.
+- 🌱 I’m currently working on my Javascript - Php skills.
 - 👯 I’m looking to collaborate on open source projects.